Back to: Java Tutorials For Beginners and Professionals

 Literals in Java with Examples

-In this article, I am going to discuss the Literals in Java with examples.
-Please read our previous article, where we discussed Data Types in Java in detail.
-At the end of this article, you will understand what are literals and when and how to use Literals in Java Application.
+In this article, I am going to discuss the Literals in Java with Examples.
+Please read our previous article, where we discussed Data Types in Java with Examples.
+At the end of this article, you will understand what are literals and when and how to use Literals in Java Applications.

 What are Literals in Java?